NuriddinovMA/Charm/README.md

 **The second step**: the generation of pseudoreplicas (if your will simulate heterozygous rearrangments)

-1) Duplicate the example_REPLICAS.ini and modify:
+1) Copy the example_REPLICAS.ini and modify:
-   * [global] and [preprocessing] sections - copy the values from the ini-file create in the first step;
+   * [global] and [preprocessing] sections - past the values from the ini-file create in the first step;
    * [simulation]
      - predict_null_contacts - use or "cov_mult_f"/"cov_sq_f"/"cov_mult_f1"/"cov_sq_f1" for whole genomic Hi-C, "cov_mixed_f"/"cov_mixsq_f"/"cov_mixed_f1"/"cov_mixsq_f1" for enriched Hi-C
      - contact_count - the summ of contacts on simulated hi-c map;